dalibor/dalibornasevic.com/posts/069-managing-active-record-connections-with-octoshark.md

 ### Conclusion

 Scaling Rails horizontally and building sharding or multi-tenant architecture is an exciting project.
 It involves reuse and customization of some ActiveRecord components.
-I wish ActiveRecord connection management and integration with Rails was done in a way to allow for extention or replacement instead of the shutgun approach of using `ActiveRecord::Base.clear_active_connections!` to return current thread connections back to the pool after each request.
+I wish ActiveRecord connection management with Rails was done in a way to allow for extention or replacement instead of the shutgun integration like using `ActiveRecord::Base.clear_active_connections!` to return current thread connections back to the pool after each request.

-In the end, it's a matter of how much of ActiveRecord we patch and how carefully we reuse its building blocks.
-Everything comes up with a maintenance cost and the right solution comes up along the lines of minimal maintenance cost.
+With that in mind, I think it's a matter of how much of ActiveRecord we patch and how carefully we reuse its building blocks.
+Everything comes up with a maintenance cost, try optimize by minimizing it.